A ZOO FOR YOU, NORTH ALABAMA

 Donate to help bring the zoo and aquarium coming, please donate to help bring it here faster.
 Don't wait.
 Waiting will only make it take longer for "our zoo" to get here.
 We have two ways for you to donate: once a year (now or as an annual donation) or once a month.
 Our donation platform will take care of the details, you just need to decide:

-* Monthly donations allow you to make an affordable donation each month that can add up to a bigger impact over the course of the year than a modest one-time donation might have.
+* Monthly donations allow you to make an affordable donation each month that can add up to a bigger impact over the course of the year.

 Help the zoo effort while you shop.